Lawyer for road traffic law

 Each vehicle driver must observe a variety of rules.
 Anyone who infringes these rules must in principle expect two different proceedings.
 The criminal justice authority decides on the sentence and the road traffic authority decides on the administrative measure such as a warning or driving licence suspension.
 In the case of road accidents, liability issues also often arise.
-We support you in criminal proceedings, administrative proceedings and also in the enforcement or defence of liability claims.
+Our specialist lawyers for road traffic law support you in criminal proceedings, administrative proceedings and also in the enforcement or defence of liability claims.

 A summary penalty order may be challenged in writing within 10 days.
 The accused does not have to substantiate the challenge.
 On expiry of the ten-day time limit, the summary penalty order becomes final.
 If a summary penalty order is accepted, it is generally no longer possible to dispute the facts of the case in the course of administrative proceedings.
 Accordingly, it may be very important for you to get involved in the criminal proceedings and make your objections known.
 We would be happy to advise you in this regard.